Sustainability & Diversity

 More recently, classifications have expanded to include specific minority sub-groups.
 In the United States, there are more than 15 categories used to identify diverse businesses.

-Why is it important for procurement?
+Why is supplier diversity important for procurement?

 These programs are slowly moving away from being a corporate social responsibility (CSR) driven initiative to being a business imperative and driver of competitive advantage.